dclancy89/SDEV140-DroneDogs/README.md

 Once the dependencies are installed you can use

+`npm start`

-`npm start` to run the dev server for the app.
+to run the dev server for the app.

+To build the app for your specific platform (Windows, MacOS, Linux) use

+`npm run make`

+in the project folder.